Pubs: An integral part of English heritage.

 Many are so exquisitely decorated (no sawdust floors here), you’ll believe you have entered another era in many respects, not least one of conviviality and good service.

-Aside from this there are more casual pubs, friendly dining pubs, small pubs, pubs with accommodation (or inns), pubs with gardens and play areas and even an opera pub!
+Aside from this there are more casual pubs, friendly dining pubs, small pubs, pubs with accommodation (or we would call them inns), pubs with gardens and play areas and even an opera pub!

 Most pubs these days do serve food, colloquially known as ‘pub grub’.
 However, times have moved on from bangers and mash and a paltry ploughman’s.